-Prolific writers talk about how they write across features, TV, and theatre, and how these changing mediums can influence story
+Prolific writers discuss how they write across features, TV, and theatre and how writing for different formats can influence story.

 - Screenwriting is like chess, each move has implications later; getting to the final version, you'll find yourself moving pieces around